Pikamuchu/pika-web-crawler-test/README.md

 npm install -g wcrawl
 ```

-After installation, tou will have access to the 'pika-web-crawler-test' binary in your command line.
+After installation, tou will have access to the wcrawl binary in your command line.
 You can check help with this command:
 ```
 wcrawl --help